 The value of efficiency comes into play once you’ve done the math.
 If you’re not planning on being in your home for more than 3 years, it’s not likely you’ll get the return on investment in a high-efficiency furnace.
 Obviously, it’s tough to predict when a home will sell, but we recommend against a high-efficiency spend if you’re not going to be around to enjoy the lower gas bills.

 More than anything else, the quality of the installation will determine your long-term happiness with your new furnace.
 Once you’ve decided on the efficiency, blower, and thermostat, demand to know what sort of people, process, and follow-up goes into the installation of your new furnace.
 Overlooking this step can cost you money and headaches.

-If we can be of more service during your search for a new furnace, just give Homesense a call at 317-670-0171.
+If we can be of more service during your search for buying a furnace, just give Homesense a call at 317-670-0171.